coderefinery/data-visualization-python/content/pandas.md

 A pandas dataframe object is composed of rows and columns.
 ```

-Let us explore these together in the notebook (one command per cell):
+Let us explore these together in the notebook (run these in separate cells):
 ```python
 # import the pandas library
 import pandas as pd